-A minimum of 200 hours of work experience in an approved public safety agency, commonly defined as police, courts, corrections, or fire service, or in a commercial/industrial security agency.
-The agency or industry selected must be approved by the Division administrator and be specifically related to the curriculum of the student.
-Requires a comprehensive final report and daily diary.
-Limited to highly qualified students.
-Prerequisite: CJ 101 and two other Criminal Justice courses with a C or higher grade and completion of all developmental reading and writing courses required as a result of the College Testing and Placement program; Program Coordinator's recommendation or permission of the Instructor.
+Provides students the opportunity to gain a minimum of 200 hours of work experience in an approved public safety agency, commonly defined as police, courts, corrections, or fire service, or in a commercial/industrial security agency.
+The agency or industry selected must be approved by the Discipline Lead for the Criminal Justice AA and Police Science AAS programs and be specifically related to the curriculum of the student.
+This course also requires that students submit a comprehensive final report and daily diary.
+Enrollment is restricted to students in the Criminal Justice AA and Police Science AAS programs.
+Prerequisite: CJ 101 and two (2) other Criminal Justice courses with grades of C or higher; and Completion of all developmental reading and writing courses required as a result of the College Testing and Placement program.
+Discipline Lead's recommendation or permission of the Instructor.